nf-core/eager/docs/usage.md

 `'half'`.
 If you have complete UDG treated data ([Briggs et al.
 2010](https://doi.org/10.1093/nar/gkp1163)), specify `'full'`.
-When also using PMDtools `'half'` will use a different model for DNA damage assessment in PMDTools.
-Specify the parameter with `'full'` and the PMDtools DNA damage assessment will use CpG context only.
+When also using PMDtools `'half'` will use a different model for DNA damage assessment in PMDTools (PMDtools: `--UDGhalf`).
+Specify the parameter with `'full'` and the PMDtools DNA damage assessment will use CpG context only (PMDtools: `--CpG`).
 Default: `'none'`.

-> **Tip**: You should small decoy reference genome with pre-made indices, e.g. the human mtDNA genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any downstream analyses.
+> **Tip**: You should small decoy reference genome with pre-made indices, e.g.
+> the human mtDNA genome, for the mandatory parameter `--fasta` in order to
+> avoid long computational time for generating the index files of the reference
+> genome, even if you do not actual need a reference genome for any downstream
+> analyses.

 #### `--single_stranded`

 Indicates libraries are single stranded.

-Currently only affects MALTExtract where it will switch on damage patterns calculation mode to single-stranded, and genotyping with pileupcaller where a different method is used.
+Currently only affects MALTExtract where it will switch on damage patterns calculation mode to single-stranded, (MaltExtract: `--singleStranded`) and genotyping with pileupCaller where a different method is used (pileupCaller:
+`--singleStrandMode`).
 Default: false.

 Only required when using the 'Path' method of [`--input`](#--input).